 |$300k - $350k||0|

 |$120k - $160k||1|

 |$80k - $120k||3|

 About Montreal Heart Institute Foundation:

-This charity report is an update that is being reviewed by Montreal Heart Institute Foundation.
-Changes and edits may be forthcoming.
+This charity report is an update that has been sent to the charity for review.
+Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending March